tmplcl/blog/myblog/content/page/about.md

 ----------

-## Intern - Software Engineering / IT Infrastructure
+## Corporate Student - Software Engineering / IT Infrastructure

 October 2013 to October 2016

 Deutsche Bundesbank

-During my degree i worked 18 months as an intern in various teams of the IT department ranging from Full Stack Software Engineering to Windows System Administration.
+During my degree i worked 18 months as an corporate student in various teams of the IT department ranging from Full Stack Software Engineering to Windows System Administration.

 # Certifications